 The U.S. first provided funding to address the global HIV epidemic in 1986.
 U.S. efforts and funding increased slowly over time, intensifying relatively recently.
 Key initiatives include:

-- In 1999, President Clinton announced the Leadership and Investment in Fighting an Epidemic (LIFE) Initiative to address HIV in 14 African countries and in India.
+- In 1999, President Clinton announced the Leadership and Investment in Fighting and Epidemic (LIFE) Initiative to address HIV in 14 African countries and in India.

 - In 2002, President Bush announced the International Mother and Child HIV Prevention Initiative focused on 12 African and 2 Caribbean countries.

-- The creation of the President’s Emergency Plan for AIDS Relief (PEPFAR) in 2003 brought significant new attention and funding to address the global epidemic, as well as TB and malaria.13 PEPFAR authorized up to $15 billion over 5 years, primarily for bilateral programs and multilateral contributions to the Global Fund to Fight AIDS, Tuberculosis and Malaria (The Global Fund) as well as UNAIDS.
-In 2008, PEPFAR was reauthorized for an additional 5 years at up to $48 billion and, in 2013, the PEPFAR Stewardship and Oversight Act of 2013 extended a number of existing authorities and strengthened the oversight of the program through updated reporting requirements, among other things.14 In FY 2015, Congress appropriated a total of $5.2 billion for bilateral HIV and $1.35 billion for the Global Fund, totaling $6.6 billion.
-The President’s FY 2016 budget request for bilateral HIV programs is $5.2 billion.
-The Global Fund request is for $1.1 billion, which would represent a decrease of $244 million below FY 2015 levels.15
+- The creation of the President’s Emergency Plan for AIDS Relief (PEPFAR) in 2003 brought significant new attention and funding to address the global epidemic, as well as TB and malaria.19 PEPFAR authorized up to $15 billion over 5 years, primarily for bilateral programs and multilateral contributions to the Global Fund to Fight AIDS, Tuberculosis and Malaria (The Global Fund) as well as UNAIDS.
+In 2008, PEPFAR was reauthorized for an additional 5 years at up to $48 billion and, in 2013, the PEPFAR Stewardship and Oversight Act of 2013 extended a number of existing authorities and strengthened the oversight of the program through updated reporting requirements.20 In FY 2017, Congress appropriated a total of $5.2 billion for bilateral HIV and $1.35 billion for the Global Fund, totaling $6.6 billion.
+21 The current Administration requested $4.3 billion for bilateral HIV and $1.125 billion for the Global Fund for FY 2018, a significant decrease from the levels of funding in prior years (Figure 2).

-- Today, there are multiple federal departments, agencies, and programs that address the global epidemic, and the U.S. government is the single largest donor to international HIV efforts in the world, including the largest donor to the Global Fund.15, 16
+- Today, there are multiple federal departments, agencies, and programs that address the global epidemic, and the U.S. government is the single largest donor to international HIV efforts in the world, including the largest donor to the Global Fund.22

 The Global Response to HIV/AIDS